flyteorg/flyte/docs/deployment/configuration/performance.rst

 .. tags:: Infrastructure, Kubernetes, Advanced

 .. tip:: Before getting started, it is always important to measure the performance.
-Flyte project publishes some grafana templates as described in - :ref:`deployment-configuration-monitoring`.
+Flyte project publishes Grafana dashboard templates as described in - :ref:`deployment-configuration-monitoring`.

 Introduction
 ============